 Acupuncture is a facet of Chinese medicine that has been practiced for thousands of years.
 If you undergo acupuncture, the professional will use tiny needles on specific parts of your body.
 Acupuncture is believed to deal with the problem of blocked energy.
 A study that was conducted at the University of North Carolina discovered that women who underwent acupuncture had a greater probability of beginning labor without needing medical intervention.

 Additionally, the women in the study who got acupuncture were much less likely to need a cesarean section.
-Make sure to talk to your doctor or midwife before undergoing acupuncture, and ensure that the practitioner you select for the acupuncture procedure is properly qualified and experienced in treating pregnant women.
+Make sure to talk to your doctor or midwife before undergoing acupuncture and ensure that the practitioner you select for the acupuncture procedure is properly qualified and experienced in treating pregnant women.
 If you’d like to read more about acupuncture, we highly recommend this book.

 Enjoying massage carried out by a professional massage therapist who regularly does pregnancy massage might help with the timeliness of your labor.
 Massage will also probably help you relax.
 Make sure that the massage therapist you choose has substantial experience with pregnant clients.